darktable-org/dtdocs/content/preferences-settings/security.md

 Control whether warning messages are shown before undertaking certain activities.

-ask before removing images from darktable
+ask before removing images from the library
 : Always ask before removing an image from darktable's library database, where the image/xmp file is retained (default on).

 ask before deleting images from disk